Divorce with children

 Parenting arrangements refer to how you and your former partner will share responsibility for your children's care, including where they live, how time is divided between you, and who makes important decisions about their education, health, and wellbeing.
 These arrangements can be formally documented through parenting orders made by a court or through a binding agreement between both parents.

-It's important to understand that divorce with children involves more than just ending the marriage relationship.
+People often note that divorce with children involves more than just ending the marriage relationship.
 The legal framework ensures that children's needs remain at the centre of decisions, regardless of what's happening between the parents.

 Key points